socialbodylab/Bodies-in-Wearables-Jam/README.md

-## Getting started with using Makecode with Circuit Playground Express(CPX)
+## Getting started with using Makecode and Circuit Playground Express(CPX)

 ## Basic LEDs